goneplaid/ah-homework-problem/README.md

 In `api/managed-records.js`, write a function named `retrieve` that requests data from the `/records` endpoint, transforms the result into the format outlined below, and returns a promise that resolves with the transformed object.
 In addition to `retrieve`, you may add as many helper functions as you wish.

-1. Get data from the `/records` endpoint using the Fetch API.
+1. Get data from the `/records` endpoint using the Sample API.
 Process pages of 10 items at a time.
 Note that the `/records` endpoint may return more than 10 items per request.

 2. The `retrieve` function accepts an `options` object and should support the following keys: